MediaBrain-SJTU/K-Diag/README.md

 * In `Whole_dataset` dir we provide all split we used for experiments.

-* You can check `src/results/README.md` to download our model trained on CXR-Mix, for more model versions you may reproduce our training procedure on corresponding datasets.
+* You can check `src/results/README.md` to download our model trained on CXR-Mix.
+For more model versions you may reproduce our training procedure on corresponding datasets.

 ## Datasets:
 The download link of each dataset we used in paper is listed below: